 All Committed, All Compliant!

-Sonepar is committed to the highest ethical, social and environmental standards and aims to behave as a responsible corporate citizen in all countries where it operates.
+Sonepar is committed to the highest ethical, social, and environmental standards.
+We aim to be a responsible corporate citizen in all countries where we operate.

-In 2019, Sonepar became the first group in France to have been officially declared compliant with all the requirements of France’s Sapin II anti-corruption law.
-The decision was handed down on July 4, 2019 by the Enforcement Committee of the French Anti-corruption Agency (Agence Française Anticorruption – AFA).
-Sonepar has rolled out all of the eight measures and procedures required: code of conduct, whistleblowing scheme, risk map, third party due diligence procedures, accounting control procedures, training program, internal disciplinary procedure, procedure for internal monitoring and assessment of these measures.
+In 2019, Sonepar became the first group in France to be officially declared compliant with all the requirements of France’s Sapin II anti-corruption law.
+This decision was formalized on July 4, 2019 by the Enforcement Committee of the French Anti-corruption Agency (Agence Française Anticorruption – AFA).
+Sonepar has rolled out all of the eight measures and procedures the law requires: a code of conduct, a whistleblowing scheme, a risk map, third-party due diligence procedures, accounting control procedures, a training program, an internal disciplinary procedure, a procedure for internal monitoring, and an assessment of these measures.

-"Since Sonepar’s creation in 1969, complying with the rules of ethics and good governance, as embodied and passed down by our founder, has always been a priority for the Group."
+"Since Sonepar’s creation in 1969, complying with the rules set on ethics and good governance, a value personified and passed down by our founder, has always been a priority for the Group."

 Sonepar’s Code of Conduct

-The Group Code of Conduct is the reference document for global compliance and integrity within Sonepar.
+The Group's Code of Conduct is the reference document for global compliance and integrity within Sonepar.

-It is regularly updated with latest regulatory developments, best practices and Sonepar’s corruption and influence peddling risk mapping.
+It is regularly updated with the latest regulatory developments, best practices, and Sonepar’s corruption and influence peddling risk mapping.

-All Sonepar Regions and support functions have contributed to this reader-friendly Code of Conduct, which sets out the principles and rules of good conduct that must guide all Sonepar’s associates in their daily business, everywhere and every day.
+All Sonepar Regions and support functions have played their part in creating this reader-friendly Code of Conduct, which sets out the principles and rules of good conduct that all Sonepar’s associates must use as a guide to their daily business – everywhere and every day.

-Each associate has access to the digital version of the Code of Conduct in his/her language and receives access to a copy upon joining the Group.
+Each associate has access to a copy of the Code of Conduct in their own language.

-To ensure understanding and adherence by all, it is available in 20 different languages.
+To ensure it is understood and used by all, the code is available in 20 different languages.

 Supplier Code of Conduct

-Sonepar expects its business partners to commit to the same high level of ethics.
-As such, specific standards are set out in a dedicated Supplier Code of Conduct and the Group has deployed procedures and tools to assess the integrity of its business partners.
+Sonepar expects its business partners to commit to the same high ethical standards.
+To ensure this, we use a dedicated Supplier Code of Conduct that sets out clearly defined expectations; and the Group uses specific procedures and tools to assess the integrity of its business partners.

 Sonepar’s Compliance Program

-Sonepar’s Code of Conduct and its related Policies and Procedures are part of a comprehensive Group Compliance Program, which also includes educational and information campaigns, risk mapping, reporting, whistleblowing, evaluation of business partners, books and records obligations, assessments and audits.
+Sonepar’s Code of Conduct, and its related Policies and Procedures, all form part of a comprehensive Group Compliance Program.
+This also includes educational and information campaigns, risk mapping, reporting, whistleblowing, assessments, and audits.

-Sonepar has established a whistleblowing policy to provide a way for those who are aware of circumstances or behaviors which they believe, in good faith, could represent violations of Sonepar’s Code of Conduct, Supplier Code of Conduct, Policies and Procedures and/or applicable laws and regulations, to identify and share those concerns.
+Sonepar has also established a whistleblowing policy.
+This enables individuals to share any concerns about circumstances or behaviors which they believe, in good faith, could represent violations of Sonepar’s Code of Conduct, its Supplier Code of Conduct, its Policies and Procedures, and/or any applicable laws and regulations.

-For associates, referring the matter to his/her manager is the preferred option.
-She/he can also contact Sonepar’s HQ or Local Human Resources Department or the Group General Counsel’s Office at groupcompliance(at)sonepar.com.
+For associates, referring the matter to their manager is the preferred option.
+They can also contact Sonepar’s Head Office, the Local Human Resources Department, or the Group General Counsel’s Office at groupcompliance(at)sonepar.com.

-A confidential external whistleblower reporting system is also available.
-It is provided by an independent third-party provider selected by Sonepar.
-Reports can be made 24 hours a day, in 20 different languages.
-The reporting process is encrypted and password protected.
-Communication with the whistleblower takes place on this secured platform.
+This platform is provided by an independent third party that has been selected by Sonepar.
+Suspicions and incidents can be reported in 20 different languages at any time – 24 hours a day.
+The reporting process is encrypted, and password protected, and all communication with the whistleblower takes place on this secure platform.